StevenBlack/vocab/million-dollar-words.md

 ### macedoine
-Not a citizen of Macedonia.
-This is the kind of word you see on the menus of fancy restaurants that offer things like medaillons of beef or chicken en crotite.
-It means diced and mixed.
+Diced and mixed.
 A macedoine of fruit is nothing more or less than a fruit cocktail.
-But it sounds much more exotic, doesn't it?
-It's pronounced MASS-EH'DWAN.

 ### machination
 This word really rolls off the tongue.
 It means a secret plot or scheme and has a particularly sneaky and underhanded tone.
+Competitive coworkers often get involved in machinations to move up in the office hierarchy.

+### macroeconomics
-Competitive coworkers often get involved in machinations to move up in the office hierarchy. macroeconomics The study of the broad and general aspects of an economy, such as the general level of inflation, rather than of a particular aspect of a society's economy (see microeconomics).
+The study of the broad and general aspects of an economy, such as the general level of inflation, rather than of a particular aspect of a society's economy (see microeconomics).